 ALL students are expected to meet with their Academic Advisor each semester to update your degree plan and to stay on track for a timely graduation.
+Advising information for CMHT majors is provided here.

 - Advising Contact Information (Chilton Hall 385 940.565.4635) - SCHEDULE APPOINTMENTS HERE: appointments.unt.edu